16 Courses / 36 Classes found

 • P. Yabeny

-CAP260: Career and Professional Preparation for the Helping Professions – 3 credits
+CAP260: Career Development for the Helping Professions – 3 credits

 Overview of the process of career and life planning through self-awareness for students interested in helping fields.
 Focus on current occupational trends and outlook, the learning models of the individual, the world of work, and decision-making.
 Emphasis on individual application and workplace diversity.
 Design materials for use in the professional world such as resumes, online presence, career portfolio.
 Prerequisites: A grade of C or better in ENG101.